Privacy Policy

 Trust Cyprus is committed to protecting the privacy and security of the personal information of its clients, potential clients, insurance policy holders, authorised parties, vendors, business associates, third party claimants, third parties (non-claimants) and guarantors (the «data subjects», «you»).

-This data protection policy describes how we collect and use personal information about you during and after the contractual, commercial or any other kind of relationship with us, in accordance with the General Data Protection Regulation («GDPR») any national implementing laws, regulations and secondary legislation, for so long as the GDPR is effective in Cyprus.
+This data protection policy describes how we collect and use personal information about you during and after the contractual, commercial or any other relationship you have with us, in accordance with the General Data Protection Regulation («GDPR»), any national implementing laws, regulations and secondary legislation.

-Trust Insurance Cyprus is a «data controller».
+Trust Cyprus is a «data controller».
 This means that we are responsible for deciding how we hold and use personal information about you.
-We are required under data protection legislation to notify you of the information contained in this data protection policy.
+In compliance with data protection legislation, we are providing you with the information outlined in this data protection policy.

-It is important that you read this data protection policy, together with any other data protection policy we may provide on specific occasions when we are collecting or processing personal information about you, so that you are aware of how and why we are using such information.
+It is important that you carefully go through and review this data protection policy, along with any other data protection policy or notice we may provide on specific occasions when collecting or processing personal information about you, in order for you to be informed on how and why we are using such information.

 DATA PROTECTION PRINCIPLES

-We will comply with data protection law.
-This provides that the personal information we hold about you must be:
+In accordance with data protection legislation the personal information we hold about you must be:

 4. Accurate and kept up to date.